Red John: Ninth anniversary of Jane's wife and daughter's death

 In the season 4's penultimate episode "Red Rover, Red Rover", Jane receives a message from Red John: an envelope with the words "Happy Anniversary" under the wiper of his car.
 In the cemetery where Jane's wife and daughter are buried, a little girl named Hailey (Emma Rayne Lyle) approaches him and says, "Hello, Patrick."
 When Patrick asks how she knows his name, she says, "Your friend told me," and reveals the red smiley-face painted on her hand.
 She says, "He told me to ask you a question ...
-'Do you give up yet?'"
-Hailey tells Patrick the man is white, was wearing a baseball cap, and had an odd voice.
-Lisbon says to Patrick that Red John wants to play with his mind.
-Later in the episode, Patrick burns all the CBI files of Red John, presumably out of despair, and the next morning says, "He's right... it's time to give up ... nothing's working.
-Nothing.
-It's just a game, and he keeps winning.
-The only way for me to stop him is if I stop playing."
+'Do you give up yet?'".

 Jane's breakdown and Red John's proposal

-In season 4's finale "The Crimson Hat", after being fired from the CBI, Jane finds himself in a Las Vegas bar, where he meets an attractive woman named Lorelei (Emmanuelle Chriqui).
-He gets arrested.
-Lorelei bails him out, and the two have sex in Jane's apartment.
-The next day, Lorelei reveals herself as an associate of Red John and says her presence in Jane's life is "a gift".
+In season 4's finale "The Crimson Hat", after being fired from the CBI, Jane finds himself in a Las Vegas bar, where he meets an attractive woman named Lorelei (Emmanuelle Chriqui) who reveals herself as an associate of Red John.
 She brings forward Red John's proposal for friendship and a "change" in Jane's lifestyle to help him overcome his depression.
 Jane is shocked and tells Lorelei to get out.
 However, he later confides to Lisbon that his breakdown had been tailored to get Red John to believe Patrick was really giving up.
 Red John communicates through Lorelei that he will only meet Jane in person if he kills Lisbon and brings him her head as a "present".

 The CBI team executes a plot where they fake the murders of Lisbon and Rigsby at the hands of Jane, and the team goes into hiding.
 On hearing this over the news, Red John sends a message to Jane to meet him in Nevada.
 Darcy is investigating the apparent deaths of Lisbon and Rigsby.
 She discovers that the body found does not belong to Rigsby and gets arrest warrants issued against the entire team involved in the deception.